-- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 128,000 miles (208 000 km). - ☐ Replace the engine air cleaner filter. - ☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes. - ☐ Change the transfer case fluid if using your vehicle for any of the following: police, taxi, fleet, or frequent trailer towing. - ☐ Inspect the brake linings, replace if necessary. - ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. - I Change the manual transmission fluid if using your vehicle for any of the following: trailer towing, snow plowing, heavy loading, taxi, police, delivery service (commercial service), off-road, desert operation or more than 50% of your driving is at sustained high speeds during hot weather, above 90°F (32°C).
+128,000 Miles (208,000 km) or 96 Months Maintenance Service Schedule ☐ Change the engine oil and engine oil filter. ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 128,000 miles (208 000 km). ☐ Inspect all door latches for presence of grease, reapply if necessary. ☐ Replace the engine air cleaner filter. ☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes. ☐ Change the transfer case fluid if using your vehicle for any of the following: police, taxi, fleet, or frequent trailer towing. ☐ Inspect the brake linings, replace if necessary. ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary. ☐ Change the manual transmission fluid if using your vehicle for any of the following: trailer towing, snow plowing, heavy loading, taxi, police, delivery service (commercial service), off-road, desert operation or more than 50% of your driving is at sustained high speeds during hot weather, above 90°F (32°C).
+Odometer Reading Date Odometer Reading Date Repair Order # Dealer Code Signature, Authorized Service Center

-- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 136,000 miles (221 000 km).
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 136,000 miles (221 000 km). - ☐ Inspect all door latches for presence of grease, reapply if necessary.

-144,000 Miles (23 Schedule 4,000 km) or 108 N Ionths Maintenance Service

-Change the engine oil and anaina ail filton

-Change the engine oil

-Rotate the tires, rotate at the first sign of irregula ar wear, even if it occurs before ore

-144,000 miles (234 00 00 km).

-, usty or off-road conditions.
-Inspect the

-0. , disty of off-road conditions. inspect the

-0 er; replace if necessary.

-Inspect the brake lining gs, replace if necessary.

-☐ Inspect the CV joints.

-☐ Inspect exhaust system

--+1- f1 11

-ot seals for cracks or leaks a nd all parts for

-damage, wear, improp er looseness or end play; re eplace if necessary.

-☐ Inspect the front and i rear axle fluid, change if us sing your vehicle for police, taxi, fleet,

-off-road or frequent tr

-on-road of frequent if anci towing.
+144,000 Miles (23 Schedule 34,000 km) or 108 Months Maintenance Ser vice ☐ Change the engine o il and engine oil filter ☐ Rotate the tires, rotat te at the first sign of irregu alar wear, even if it occurs before 144,000 miles (234 ()00 km).
+Inspect all door latch nes for presence of grease, reapply if necessary. ☐ If using your vehicle for any of the following: Dusty or off-road conditions.
+Inspect the engine air cleaner fil ter; replace if necessary. ☐ Inspect the brake line ings, replace if necessary. ☐ Inspect the CV joints 3. ☐ Inspect exhaust syste m. ☐ Inspect the front susp pension, tie rod ends and b oot seals for cracks or leaks and all parts for damage, wear, impro per looseness or end play; replace if necessary. ☐ Inspect the front and rear axle fluid, change if using your vehicle for police, taxi, fl eet, off-road or frequent trailer towing.

 Odometer Reading Date

 Repair Order # Dealer Code

-repair Order // Demoi Code

-Signature Authorized Chrysle ar Danlar

-Signature Authorized Chrysic a Dealer
+Signature, Authorized Servi ice Center

-- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 152,000 miles (247 000 km).
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 152,000 miles (247 000 km). - ☐ Inspect all door latches for presence of grease, reapply if necessary.